MLXIO

 The leaked cases also point to a familiar physical direction for the iPhone 18 Pro series.
 Notebookcheck says the latest visuals hint at a design close to the iPhone 17 Pro generation, rather than a dramatic chassis overhaul.

-Case leaks can reasonably suggest a few things: camera cutout placement, button alignment, broad dimensions, and whether accessory compatibility may survive across generations.
-They cannot confirm the display stack, chip, battery capacity, camera sensors, thermal design, or internal layout.
+Case leaks can reasonably suggest a few things: camera cutout placement, button alignment, broad dimensions, and whether accessory compatibility may survive across generations, unlike software signals such as the iOS 26.6 beta.
+They cannot confirm the display stack, chip, battery capacity, camera sensors, thermal design, internal layout, or software-side changes like the iOS 27 Siri redesign.

 That distinction matters here because prior iPhone 18 Pro case leaks reportedly suggested the new 18 Pro and 18 Pro Max might be thicker than their predecessors.
 If that proves accurate, older cases would not be cross-compatible.
 We covered that accessory risk in Leaked iPhone 18 Cases Signal One Costly Pro Surprise.